Alcoholic Narcissist | Alcohol And Narcissistic Personality Disorder

 There are cases of individuals who are addicted narcissists.
 These individuals struggle with both addiction and NPD.

-People who display addictive behaviors in addition to narcissistic traits may require a substance abuse treatment program that is equipped to treat co-occurring disorders.
+People who display addictive behaviors in addition to narcissistic traits may require a substance use disorder treatment program that is equipped to treat co-occurring disorders.

 Alcoholism Treatment Options